EmanuelAlmirante/Chat-App/README.md

-# Chat-App
+# Chat App

-Mini-project in Go using TCP connections.
+Project to grasp a better understanding of Go using TCP connections and creating a simple chat app to be used locally.